-Considering the amount of IPs our clients monitor we have designed the RBL Ignore system to be account wide, meaning that if you choose to ignore a blacklist then that blacklist will be ignored for your entire account and all of your monitored IPs.
+Considering the amount of IPs our clients monitor, we have designed the RBL Ignore system to be account wide, meaning that if you choose to ignore a blacklist, then that blacklist will be ignored for your entire account and all of your monitored IPs.

-You can ignore a RBL by simply going to any of your report pages.
+You can ignore a RBL by simply going to any of your report pages:

-It’s also worth mentioning that if you choose to ignore a RBL that your IPs are currently listed on, you will receive a change notification during the next IP checkup, because our system will notice changes in your blacklist status, aka your IPs will not be listed on that RBL anymore (or so it will seem to our system if you choose to ignore that RBL).
+It’s also worth mentioning that if you choose to ignore a RBL that your IPs are currently listed on, you will receive a change notification during the next IP checkup, because our system will notice changes in your blacklist status, a.k.a. your IPs will not be listed on that RBL anymore (or so will it seem to our system if you choose to ignore that RBL).

 When ignoring a RBL, the changes don’t take full effect until our system runs the next checkup on your IPs.

 You can also Un-Ignore any RBL the same way you have ignored it, from any of your report pages.